TempeHS/2026CT_GameDesign_DaisyDash_Daniel.L/README.md

 2D platformer

 ### 1.2 Target Audience
-Players who enjoy fast-paced, platform games, including students and casual gamers who like mastering movement, hazards, and timed level runs.
+Players who enjoy fast-paced 2D platforming, hidden routes, and movement challenges.

 ### 1.3 Game Summary
 Daisy Dash is a 2D platformer in which the player navigates platforming levels using running, jumping, wall sliding, wall jumping, and dashing.
 A mouse-controlled flashlight reveals hidden blocks and routes, while checkpoints prevent the player from being sent back to the start.
 Players must avoid hazard blocks and reach the finish line as quickly as possible.